 Underlying factors, such as security and level of effort, impacted participation.

-We initially wanted to address food waste through a consumer sharing network, but our field research from and user testing proved that this idea did not fit with the consumer’s mental model.
+We initially wanted to address food waste through a consumer sharing network, but our field research and user testing proved that this idea did not fit with the consumer’s mental model.

 How Rye works